 Basal Body Temperature (BBT) – BBT is a measurement of body temperature at rest.
 It is supposed to be taken each morning as soon as you wake up and recorded/tracked on a chart (BBT chart).
-The temperature are often used to help ID ovulation, which often triggers a rise in BBT.
+The temperatures can be used to help ID ovulation, which often triggers a rise in BBT.

 Bicornuate Uterus – A condition of the uterus where the upper portion is duplicated.
-This can affect the ability of a woman to carry a baby to term.
+This can affect the ability of a woman to carry a baby to term bold.
 Treatment often calls for a surgical intervention.

 Bio Chemical Pregnancy – A biological pregnancy, as measured by a positive pregnancy test (hCG test), that fails to develop into a clinical pregnancy. hCG levels rise high enough to be considered positive then stop rising and fall back to negative levels.

-Blastocyst – The stage of development of an embryo where cell differentiation starts to occur.
-The embryo now contains a trophectoderm (outer layer or cells) which will become the placenta, and an inner cell mass which will become the fetus.
-This stage occurs around day five of development.
+Blastocyst – The stage of embryo development where cell differentiation starts to occur.
+The Blastocyst contains a trophectoderm (outer layer or cells) which will become the placenta, and an inner cell mass which will become the fetus.
+This stage occurs around day five to seven of development.

-Blastocyst Transfer – An IVF cycle where only blastocyst stage (day 5-6) embryos are transferred back in the uterus.
-This has become the new standard in IVF.
+Blastocyst Transfer – An IVF cycle where only blastocyst stage (day 5-7) embryos are transferred back in the uterus.
+This has become the new standard in IVF at Overlake Reproductive Health.